#7 ONE PLAYLIST IS ALL I NEED

 https://open.spotify.com/track/47tltW2SqvdtYwbxjbaVXi?si=c35380bfe4464e6e

 I got to know Joy in 2004 when she enlisted me to videotape her one woman show - a wonderful musical about her time spent in Hollywood.
-During that job I learned that, as a young singer-songwriter, she moved to L.A. and was able to secure Tom Waits' manager as her representation.
+During that job I learned that, as a young singer-songwriter, she moved to L.A. and was able to secure Tom Waits' then-manager as her representation.
 As far as I could tell, she did everything right.
+Although, in retrospect, she did not have a look.

-Names, survivorship bias, market saturation: everyone who thinks they are going to be famous because they are talented is not thinking clearly about their circumstances.
+Names, survivorship bias, market saturation: everyone who thinks they are going to be famous because they are talented is not reasoning based on the facts in evidence.

 Learn how the industry works, find a way to break in at the ground floor as soon as possible so that 30 years from now, you, too, can be an "overnight success."